deltachat/deltachat-pages/_posts/2025-06-03-surge-donations.md

   interchangeably allowing users and operators to not make "life-long choices" but "as long as it works" choices about chatmail relays, or about operating them.

-However, public funding for these key R&D efforts suddenly dried up earlier in 2025, disrupting our ability to follow through with our always usability-driven work.
+However, public funding for these key infrastructure efforts suddenly dried up earlier in 2025, disrupting our ability to follow through with our always usability-driven work.
 We are now seeking to at finance key parts of our developments through donations.